Tsakos Energy Navigation Ltd - Consensus Indicates Potential 172.7% Upside

 Tsakos Energy Navigation Ltd found using ticker (TNP) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
 The target price ranges between 41.5 and 11 with the average target price sitting at 22.17.
-With the stocks previous close at 8.13 this is indicating there is a potential upside of 172.7%.
-The 50 day MA is 7.88 while the 200 day moving average is 10.16.
-The company has a market cap of $149m.
-Visit the company website at: http://www.tenn.gr
+With the stocks previous close at 8.13 this indicates there is a potential upside of 172.7%.
+The 50 day MA is 7.88 and the 200 moving average now moves to 10.16.
+The company has a market capitalisation of $149m.
+You can visit the company’s website by visiting: http://www.tenn.gr

 Tsakos Energy Navigation Limited provides seaborne crude oil and petroleum product transportation services worldwide.
 The company offers marine transportation services for national, major, and other independent oil companies and refiners under long, medium, and short-term charters.
 As of April 2, 2020, it operated a fleet of 65 double-hull vessels.
 The company was formerly known as MIF Limited and changed its name to Tsakos Energy Navigation Limited in July 2001.
 Tsakos Energy Navigation Limited was founded in 1993 and is based in Athens, Greece.